This tutorial shows how to configure Varnish for various use cases:

 Varnish Software provides a customizable security package for customers to implement increased security measures to combat known threats and unknown vulnerabilities.

-JSON Web Token allows secure transmission of information between parties as a JSON object.
+This allows secure transmission of information between parties as a JSON object.
 Varnish has the JWT vmod, which enables manipulation, creation, and verification of JWT and JWS tokens.